DPRating Price Reaches $0.0004 on Exchanges (RATING)

 According to CryptoCompare, “DPRating is a quantitative crypto rating agency founded in May 2017.
 Since its inception, DPRating has released a comprehensive ICO rating model, SmartICO, and conducted in-depth rating for dozens of projects.
 DPRating has gone on to improve and expand its ratings into three models with different concentrations: Embryo, Growth, and Mature.
 Each model is adapted to evaluate projects in different development phases.
 In the future, it will continue to refine these models to achieve more accurate and scientific results.
 Apart from the quantitative ratings, DPRating's services also include due diligence investigation, ranking lists (Code audits and quality of token listings across different exchanges ), and indexes (DPC and BVIX). “

-It is usually not possible to purchase alternative cryptocurrencies such as DPRating directly using U.S. dollars.
-Investors seeking to trade DPRating should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+It is usually not currently possible to purchase alternative cryptocurrencies such as DPRating directly using US dollars.
+Investors seeking to acquire DPRating should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase DPRating using one of the exchanges listed above.

 Receive News & Updates for DPRating Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DPRating and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.